zenml-io/zenml/docs/book/component-guide/model-deployers/vllm.md

 ## How do you use it?

-If you'd like to see this in action, check out this example of of a [deployment pipeline](https://github.com/zenml-io/zenml-projects/blob/79f67ea52c3908b9b33c9a41eef18cb7d72362e8/llm-vllm-deployer/pipelines/deploy_pipeline.py#L25).
+If you'd like to see this in action, check out this example of a [deployment pipeline](https://github.com/zenml-io/zenml-projects/blob/79f67ea52c3908b9b33c9a41eef18cb7d72362e8/llm-vllm-deployer/pipelines/deploy_pipeline.py#L25).

 ### Deploy an LLM